Thahmidur-R/Universe-sql/README.md

 # Universe-sql
 FreeCodeCamp Celestial Bodies test for relational database certification.
-This is an SQL database created in Visual Studio Code and PostgreSQL.
+This is a SQL database created in Visual Studio Code and PostgreSQL.